alexpilugin/ap-bionic-chat-bot/README.md

 # bionic-chat-bot

 Created by Alex Pilugin.
-This application doesn't use any framework except [Vue CLI](https://cli.vuejs.org/guide/creating-a-project.html).
+This application doesn't use any framework for styling except [Vue CLI](https://cli.vuejs.org/guide/creating-a-project.html).
+This web application doesn't use VueRouter, Vuex, SCSS since it wasn't mentioned in the task description.

 ## Demo
 [https://alexpilugin.github.io/ap-bionic-chat-bot/](https://alexpilugin.github.io/ap-bionic-chat-bot/)